levkk/rwf/docs/docs/controllers/request.md

 ### JSON

 If the body is expected to be JSON, it can be read using the `json` method instead.
-The `json` method is generic and automatically converts the request body in a Rust struct using the `serde_json` crate:
+The `json` method is generic and automatically converts the request body into a Rust struct using the `serde_json` crate:

 === "Rust"
     ```rust